open-telemetry/oteps/text/0199-support-elastic-common-schema-in-opentelemetry.md

 2. Validation of the methodology to merge these ECS fields.
 As there are 40+ ECS namespaces and as there will be few overlaps and maybe needs to evolve some ECS field names to match the vocabulary and conventions of OTel, we have in mind an iterative process tackling namespaces one after the other.
 We are also interested in clarifying how downstream schemas could be created; We have for example identified the value of having downstream schemas to specify persistence characteristics (see ECS string persistence types <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/text.html#match-only-text-field-type">match_only_text</a>, <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#keyword-field-type">keyword</a> <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#constant-keyword-field-type">constant_keyword</a>, <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#wildcard-field-type">wildcard</a>),
 3. Actual merge of ECS fields in OTel Semantic Conventions.

-Note that we didn't propose in this OTEP the mapping of all ECS fields because this is a substantial effort, we prefered to first validate the principle and, once consensus is reached, actually define the mapping.
+Note that we didn't propose in this OTEP the mapping of all ECS fields because this is a substantial effort, we preferred to first validate the principle and, once consensus is reached, actually define the mapping.

 ## Motivation